LyteNyte Grid logo for light mode. Links back to the documentation home page.

 }

-The path, start, and end properties determine which slice of the view the request targets.
-The server data source divides the view into slices of rows.
-Each slice is relative to the root of the view or to a group row node (in the case of row groups).
-An empty path value indicates that the slice requested is for the root.
-In this example, the data request is for the first 100 rows at the root of the view.
+The path, start, and end properties determine the specific row slice a request targets.
+The server data source divides the view into row slices.
+Each slice is relative to the view root or a group row node.
+An empty path targets the root.

-When row groups exist, the requested slice may target a group expansion, that is, the child nodes of a group.
-For example, consider a grid grouped by two columns: "Group A" and "Group B".
-A data request in this scenario may look like the following:
+When you use row groups, the requested slice can target a group expansion to fetch that group’s child nodes.
+For a grid grouped by "Group A" and "Group B", the data request is as follows:

 // For a data slice that is an expansion of just Group A